Home/Rumah About/Tentang Translate / Terjemahkan Contact/Hubungi Download

 Alphabet Blessing

-The author is amazed at how similar these two languages are.
-There are some differences but when all things are considered, there is probably no other major language in the world that is more similar to English than bahasa Indonesia.
-An English-speaking traveler who arrives in Indonesia after touring other Asian countries will appreciate how nice it is to finally be in a place where the language uses the same alphabet as English.
+There is probably no other major language more similar to English than bahasa Indonesia.
+An English-speaking traveler who arrives in Indonesia after touring other Asian countries will appreciate using the same alphabet as English.
 No need to learn a new alphabet.
-The computer keyboards are exactly the same.
+Computer keyboards are exactly the same.
 English speakers can use translation dictionaries immediately on arrival in Indonesia but the same is not true when they visit Thailand, Laos, Cambodia, Myanmar, China or Japan because they all have different alphabets.
-Because of the different alphabets, it takes a great deal of effort for English speakers to even begin to be able to use a translation dictionary in these countries.
+You must learn their alphabet before being able to use a translation dictionary.

 The Roots of It All

 This website is about words, not about how to form sentences or how to write with style and flair.
 I still remember the day my Indonesian associate at Lake Toba greeted me with the question - Aren't words fun?
 I'm still not sure about the answer to that - maybe, sometimes, I guess so.
-Words are the primary carrier of meaning in these two languages.
-Most of the materials in our Language Learning section are designed to help people build a vocabulary of words and to understand how words are formed and used in both Indonesian and English.
+But without doubt, words are the primary carrier of meaning in these two languages.

 Terima Kasih